Skip to content

 n_ticks int | list[int]

-integer specifying number gridlines to create within map extent. lists will be interpreted a [nx, ny]. default = None
+Number of gridlines to create within map extent.
+Lists will be interpreted as [nx, ny].
+Default = None.

 None